php-ru/symfony-docs-ru/components/serializer.rst

     changed with the optional ``$encoderIgnoredNodeTypes`` argument of the ``XmlEncoder`` class constructor.

-    .. versionadded:: 4.1
-        XML comments are ignored by default starting from Symfony 4.1.

 The ``YamlEncoder``
 ~~~~~~~~~~~~~~~~~~~

 This encoder requires the :doc:`Yaml Component </components/yaml>` and
 transforms from and to Yaml.

 Skipping ``null`` Values
 ------------------------